-Gab.com and the continuing purge of free speech -- Sott.net
+Gab.com And The Continuing Purge of Free Speech -- Sott.net

 It is both authoritarian power grab, and a manifestation of corporate greed.
 It's amazing how often those two things come together.

-Comment: There purge isn't 'forthcoming'... it's already here and has been for a while now.
+There purge isn't 'forthcoming', by the way... it's already here and has been for a while now.
 Gab is just the latest platform to have been shutdown by the powers that be.
 However, it's not quite the end of them just yet.
 One can hope there will continue to be alternative sources ready to fill the void that the social media giants create by their ever increasing censorship.
 See also: